 We appreciate consensus may not be a suitable proposition all the time but it would certainly be the best model at the start of the cooperation between Mthwakazi groups.
 It will particularly be essential in the identification of common ideas, interest and prioritisation of interventions hence the formulation of a shared strategy upon which our fight will be based and specialist units created to deal with specific issues.

 READ MORE: Consensus Decision Making

 Consensus ensures that all opinions, ideas and concerns are taken into account.
 The main objective in a consensus setting is draw proposals that work for everyone.
 Primarily, it seeks to weave together everyone’s best ideas and key concerns leading to creative solutions that inspire both the individual and the group as whole.

 Decisions must, in the majority, be arrived at by design not accident for us to be in control of our political development and growth; we must be able to trace back our decisions to objectively measure their impact to our lives today and have a good idea of the shape of our future by studying todays’ actions.
-Figure 3 provides a useful template for consensus decision making that our movements and groups may adopt and adapt to our needs.
+Fig. 2 provides a useful template for consensus decision making that our movements and groups may adopt and adapt to our needs.

 Creating a better Mthwakazi requires selflessness, teamwork, partnerships, and collaboration, and more importantly active public involvement.
 We need to appreciate one group alone will not take us far, but when groups combine, they stand a greater chance to achieve more.
 This means different actors need to embrace the benefits of a consensus.
-Collaboration will be a key part of the success of any Mthwakazi political manoeuvre, and a consensus decision making formula provides that platform in which discussions are conducted and executed through a clearly defined vision and mission and based on transparency and constant communication.
+Collaboration will be a key part of the success of any Mthwakazi political manoeuvres, and a consensus decision making formula provides that platform in which discussions are conducted and executed through a clearly defined vision and mission and based on transparency and constant communication.